ish-xyz/ish-ar.io/content/blog/ebpf-dive-into-the-verifier/index.md

 Also, your program must be compliant with the following:

-- You cannot use loops and call other functions, except for the BPF helpers and functions defined as __always_inline.
+- ~~You cannot use loops and call other functions, except for the BPF helpers and functions defined as __always_inline.~~
+   UPDATE: According to the latest updates, bounded loops are now allowed (see: https://lwn.net/Articles/794934/).

 - Your program can't be larger then BPF_MAXINSNS instructions, according to the macro in [bpf_common.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/bpf_common.h) the limit for the Linux Kernel is 4096.